lennygir/polito-se2-23-02-thesis/README.md

 - PATCH `/api/virtualClock`
     - Description
       - Modifies the virtual clock's date.
+    - You must be logged in to use this endpoint
     - Request Body
       - Expects a JSON object with the following field:
         - date: Date in ISO 8601 format (e.g., "YYYY-MM-DD")
     - Response
-      - 200 OK: Returns a success message upon changing the date..
+      - 200 OK: Returns a success message upon changing the date.
       ```
       {
         "message": "Date successfully changed"